hylo-lang/specification/spec.md

     3. New-line delimiters are ignored unless they appear between the opening and closing delimiters of a character or string literal.
 Unicode characters with the "Line_Break" property are recognized as new-line delimiters.

 ## Comments

 1. The character sequence `//` starts a single-line comment, which terminates immediately before the next new-line delimiter.

 2. The character sequences `/*` and `*/` are multiline comment opening and closing delimiters, respectively.
 A multiline comment opening  delimiter starts a comment that terminates immediately after a matching closing delimiter.
 Each opening delimiter must have a matching closing delimiter.
-Multiline comments may nest, and need not contain any new-line characters.

-3. The character sequences `//` have no special meaning in a multiline comment.
+Multiline comments may nest and need not contain any new-line characters.
+[Note: The character sequences `//` have no special meaning in a multiline comment.
 The character sequences `/*` and `*/` have no special meaning in a single-line comment.
 The character sequences `//` and `/*` have no special meaning in a string literal.
-String and character literal delimiters have no special meaning in a comment.
+String and character literal delimiters have no special meaning in a comment.]

 ## Tokens